 If you are looking for an outdoor adventure, look no further.
 As the third largest park in Kansas City, Loose Park is where visitors can continue their active lifestyle at one of the city’s best community parks.

-Discover why Loose Park is one of Kansas City’s more popular parks by taking time out of your getaway to enjoy a picnic or go for a hike.
+Discover why Loose Park is one of Kansas City’s more popular parks by taking time out of your getaway to enjoy a picnic or hike.
 Loose Park has a lake, shelter house, tennis courts, a water park, picnic areas, Civil War markers, and a beautiful rose garden.

 16. Lakeside Nature Center